-It is important to note, that the regulations of the faculty of physics for the PhD studies require that you be inscribed as a PhD student for two semesters only.
+It is important to note, that the regulations of the faculty of physics for the PhD studies require that you are inscribed as a PhD student for two semesters only.
 So one might not be in hurry to get inscribed.
-On the other hand, only the inscription ensures that one get social benefits as e.g. cheaper tickets for the public means of transport, participate in the University Sport Clubs' activities, etc.
+On the other hand, only the inscription ensures that one gets social benefits as e.g. cheaper tickets for the public means of transport, admission to the University Sport Clubs' activities, etc.

 3. Degree Requirements

 Below, a very brief description of the requirements for being accepted at the LMU for the promotion to Dr. rer. nat. is given (similar requirements exist at the TUM).
 The complete text can be found at the LMU's physics faculty website (German only).

 In brief, one needs: A M.Sc. in physics or an equivalent university exam, enrollment at the LMU for 2 to 6 semesters, a completed and accepted dissertation (PhD thesis), successful defense of PhD thesis in an oral exam.
 The PhD (Dr. rer. nat.) will exclusively be granted according to the rules of the Ludwig-Maximilians-University Munich, the Technical University Munich or another university.
 Which university is relevant depends on the affiliation of your supervisor, in most cases this will be the Ludwig-Maximilians-University Munich.